Thresh Build Guide by Kilo Khaos

 Unflinching provides tenacity/slow resist, and more the lower your health.
 While tenacity is useful, its full value isn't achieved unless you are very low, where engaging will not be beneficial.
 Still a good pick into CC heavy lanes to minimize risk of getting caught out or peeled off.

 Secondary Tree: Inspiration

 Hextech Flashtraption would be well utilized in performing ganks or engages after using flash, as well as escaping engages if you have the time to channel the blink.
 However, the rune is extremely situational.
 It's better to pick a more reliable rune, unless you feel that the way you play normally or in a certain matchup would warrant you to bring it.

 Magical Footwear has decisive pros and cons into what its uses will be.
 It limits your roaming capabilities early with lack of mobility, but does save you gold in the long run.
 Due to this limitation on what is most certainly one of your strongest abilities, you're much better off forking up the 300 gold.

-Perfect Timing isn't as viable rune as it used to be because you'll never be building Zhonya's Hourglass or Guardian Angel, and Gargoyle Stoneplate isn't utilized as often.
+Perfect Timing isn't as viable rune as it used to be because you'll never be building Zhonya's Hourglass or Guardian Angel, and Gargoyle Stoneplate isn't always built first.
 It's main use as a support are resetting tower aggro when diving, or dodging key enemy abilities.
-It does improve playmaking ability and overall safety, and isn't an awful choice.
+It does improve playmaking ability and overall safety, and is a good choice if you build Stoneplate.

 Minion Dematerializer is only useful if you are using Steel Shoulderguards as you can instantly pop cannon minions, thus securing the cannon and effectively denying your opponent any opportunities to zone you off a wave.
 Especially effective against poke supports and bully ADCs for the above reason.